Skip to main content

 Should you measure baby’s head?

 Of course, size is important when it comes to making a headband for a baby.
 One that is too large will simply slip off, and a headband that’s too tight will be uncomfortable for the baby.
 The best way to find the correct size is to measure your baby’s head.
-A simple way is to measure the baby’s head using a piece of yarn, but if baby doesn’t want to cooperate, keep this sizing chart in mind for the headband’s size.
+An easy way is to measure the baby’s head is to use a piece of yarn.
+If baby doesn’t want to cooperate, keep this sizing chart in mind for the headband’s size.

 • Newborns – 12 inches